halbgut/rss-o-bot/src/man/man.md

 ### test-notification [_url_]
 Send a test notification over the defined "notification-methods"

-### poll-telegram
-Continuously checks telegram for incomming messages.
-When a message is sent to the defined Telegram Bot, the ID of the sender will be displayed.
-This ID then may be used as part of the configured "telegram-recipients" array.
-For further information on the configuration of Telegram notifications check the configuration reference below.

 ### import _path_
 OPML import.
 Takes a _path_ to an OPML-file as a parameter and scanns it for outline elements.
 It's standard for RSS clients to provide an OPML export.
 These contain outline tags which the importer searches for.
 From those tags, the xmlUrl or Url Attributes are read as feed-URLs.